-I attest that I have received, read and understand the FIU DNAP policy and procedure manual.
-I will abide by the policies and procedures set forth by the FIU DNAP Program policy and procedure manual.
-I understand the DNAP administrative manual is subject to change.
+I attest that I have received, read and understand the FIU Department of Nurse Anesthesiology (DNA) policy and procedure manual.
+I will abide by the policies and procedures set forth by the FIU DNA Program policy and procedure manual.
+I understand the DNA administrative manual is subject to change.
 If changes occur, ANP students will be notified via FIU email, as new policies and procedures will take effect upon notification of change.